zingale/phy504/docs/source/git-branches.rst

       nothing added to commit but untracked files present (use "git add" to track)

    It is telling us that it is not keeping track of ``script.out``.
-   But we don't want it to -- that is the output from running out script, and generally we don't keep the output of our codes in version control.
+   But we don't want it to---that is the output from running out script, and generally we don't keep the output of our codes in version control.